 The vote required for the election of directors in an uncontested election is a majority of votes cast, where the number of votes cast "for" a nominee exceeds the number of votes cast "against" a nominee.
-In a contested election, the vote required for the election of directors is a plurality of votes cast.
 In the event an incumbent director does not receive a sufficient number of the votes cast for re-election, our Corporate Governance Guidelines require that the director promptly offer to tender his or her resignation to the Board.
 The Governance Committee will make a recommendation to the Board on whether to accept or reject the offer.
 The Board, taking into account the recommendation of the Governance Committee, will decide whether to accept or reject the offer, and will publicly disclose its decision and the rationale behind it within 90 days after the date of the election.
+In a contested election, which is not expected for the Meeting, the vote required for the election of directors is a plurality of votes cast.

-The vote required to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year 2019 and the vote to approve the Graco Inc. 2019 Stock Incentive Plan requires the approval of the greater of a majority of the shares present at the Meeting and entitled to vote, or a majority of the voting power of the minimum number of shares necessary to constitute a quorum.
+The votes required to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year 2024 and to approve the Amended and Restated 2019 Stock Incentive Plan require the approval of the greater of a majority of the shares present at the Meeting and entitled to vote, or a majority of the voting power of the minimum number of shares necessary to constitute a quorum.
 The vote on our executive compensation is advisory and non-binding.
 However, the Board will consider shareholders to have approved our executive compensation if the number of the votes cast "for" that proposal exceeds the number of votes cast "against" that proposal.
-An abstention will have no effect on the election of directors or the vote on our executive compensation, but will have the effect of a vote against the ratification of the appointment of Deloitte and Touche LLP and a vote against approval of the Graco Inc. 2019 Stock Incentive Plan.
+An abstention will have no effect on the election of directors or the vote on our executive compensation, but will have the effect of a vote against the ratification of the appointment of Deloitte & Touche LLP and a vote against the approval of the Amended and Restated 2019 Stock Incentive Plan.

-Only shareholders of record as of the close of business on February 25, 2019 may vote at the Meeting.
-As of that date, there were 165,510,277 issued and outstanding common shares of the Company, the only class of securities entitled to vote at the Meeting.
+Only shareholders of record as of the close of business on February 26, 2024, may vote at the Meeting.
+As of that date, there were 168,508,403 issued and outstanding common shares of the Company, the only class of securities entitled to vote at the Meeting.
 Each share registered to a shareholder of record is entitled to one vote.
 Cumulative voting is not permitted.